pauraurell/Cutscene-Manager/README.md

 ### Real time cutscenes

-In the real time cutscenes, what the player sees is being rendered in that moment and obviously these type of cutscenes are made with the game engine.&nbsp;
+In the real time cutscenes, what the player sees is being rendered in that moment and obviously these type of cutscenes are made with the game engine.
+This type is common in cutscenes like conversation or cutscenes that don't take a long, but can be used everywhere.

 ![pre](https://github.com/pauraurell/Cutscene-Manager/blob/master/docs/gifs/Red%20Dead%20Redemption%202%20real%20time%20cutscene.gif?raw=true)